OsmosysSoftware/osmo-x/docs/development-setup.md

 SMTP_PASSWORD=your-smtp-password

 ```

-Make sure to replace your-password, your-database, your-smtp-username, and your-smtp-password with appropriate values.
+Make sure to replace `your-password`, `your-database`, `your-smtp-username`, and `your-smtp-password` with appropriate values.
 Server Port is `3000`, you can update it if you want to use a different port of your choice.

 4. Set up the database:

-   - Ensure your database server (e.g., MySQL) is running.
+   - Ensure your database server (e.g., MariaDB) is running.
    - Run database migrations to create tables:

      ```sh